dwu006/dwu006/README.md

 🌟 First-Year Computer Science & Engineering Student at UCLA

-🚀 Passionate about AI/ML/CV in robotics.
+🧠 Passionate about AI/ML/CV in robotics.

-🧠 Exploring Robot Policy Learning at the UCLA Robot Intelligence Lab
+🤖 Exploring Robot Policy Learning at the UCLA Robot Intelligence Lab

-⚡ Fun fact: Member of UCLA Comptitive Badminton Team
+🏸 Fun fact: Member of UCLA Comptitive Badminton Team

 ✨ Always open to collaboration and exciting ideas.
 Reach out to danielwu28@g.ucla.edu if you want to build!

-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/danielwu06)
+👤 Check out my [website](https://dwu006.github.io/) and connect with me on [LinkedIn](https://www.linkedin.com/in/danielwu06)

 <!---
 dwu006/dwu006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.